 It's what chiropractors are known for.

 You might not know what they're called, but you can describe them if you need to.
+The build-up of pressure along the spine as the chiropractor works, that pop, and then a wave of relief.

 They're called spinal adjustments, and they're what makes the infamous popping sounds you always hear about.